-[Regulation 5 amended: Gazette 12 Jul 2005 p.
-3241; 9 Apr 2010 p.
-1345-7; 21 Apr 2011 p.
-1468; 14 Aug 2012 p.
-3836; 5 Jun 2015 p.
-1972-3; 15 Mar 2019 p.
-793-4: SL 2020/77 r.
-4.]
+[Regulation 5 inserted: SL 2022/204 r.
+6.]

 Notes

 This is a compilation of the Evidence (Prescribed Persons) Regulations 2005 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.